 It’s a haunting landscape, the moors of West Yorkshire where the Bronte family lived, wrote and loved.
 It might be something in the water, but it’s impossible to visit Haworth, the Bronte village, and not become a fan,

-It’s the table that did it.
+It was the table that did it.
 The worn wooden table in the parlour of the Bronte Parsonage in Haworth, England.
-Fairly gleaming with literary ghosts and the lingering whisper of elegantly-turned phrases, it brought the Brontes to life for me.
+Fairly gleaming with literary ghosts and alive with the lingering whispers of elegantly-turned phrases, it brought the Brontes to life.

 The Bronte sisters at the table

-As children the Bronte sisters: Charlotte, Emily and Anne, would sit here with their brother Branwell, devoting untold hours to writing and creating fantastical worlds of their own.
+As children the Bronte sisters: Charlotte, Emily and Anne, would sit here with their brother Branwell, devoting untold hours to writing and creating fantastical worlds.
 Later, working on their novels and poetry, the Bronte sisters would walk around the table long into the evening, reading their work out loud and offering critical feedback to each other.